The 10 Best Cake Pop Makers

 video play icon

 This wiki has been updated 33 times since it was first published in January of 2016.
 These cake pop makers not only produce tasty, spherical confections that are easy to bake, serve, and eat, but can also be used to fix fun finger foods like pancake balls, pizza bites, and cinnamon roll dippers.
 They come in the form of standalone electric appliances with plates that heat up for cooking, as well as molds and pans that can be filled with batter and placed in the oven.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Babycakes Purple